Asynchronousx/OpenCV-Digital-Image-Processing/RegionGrowingGray/README.md

 This algorithm is implemented both with the analysis of the variance, that offers a more complex approssimation<br>
 of the average for each region, and the analysis of the intensity, which will choose if a pixel belong or not to a region<br>
 based on the difference of the pixel intensity.<br>
 The image showed here are the output of a <b>random seed</b> approach.
-In this folder i also added a non-random approach that<br>
-consist in the analysis of the first non-visited pixel at each iteration.<br>
+In this folder i also added a non-random approach that consist in the analysis of the first non-visited pixel at each iteration.<br>
 Note: the quality input paramter means the number of the iterations wanted * 1000.
 Also,<br>
 Also, one pass of median filter is applied.
 More passing of median filter should result in a better image.<br>